samoyed-health-foundation/website/site/content/diseases/shyness.md

 -   It is very important that you do not give your dog attention for whining, barking or running off and hiding when strangers approach or when people come over to your home.
 Ignore these behaviors;
-    don\'t try and force your dog into a situation it is not comfortable in.
+    don't try and force your dog into a situation it is not comfortable in.
 -   Always praise your dog when it is showing confidence and courage.
     If your dog is acting fearful or shy in certain situations it is